shukriadams/mastodon-docker-setup/README.md

 - Once in Mastodon, set your profile image under Preferences > Public Profile > Profile Image and ensure that it can save, if you get an error, you haven't set the permissions on the
  `./public` directory properly.

+## Backup

+There is a simple backup script in this repo, recreate it in your Mastodon directory and run with `sh ./backup.sh`.
+This will create a backup.zip file with today's date, containing your entire Postgres database, as well as everything in `./public`, your .env.production, your compose file, and the script itself.
+This script will back your Mastodon up, but a zip archive isn't a full backup solution, you should write these zips somewhere safe, ideally on another machine.
+That part is up to you.

+## Restore

+To restore,

+- create a new directory for your restored Mastodon instance
+- unzip

+       unzip yourbackup.zip -d .

+- Repopulate your database - you need only the mastodon-db container up for this, copy /docker-compose-db.yml and restore-db.sh to your directory then

+       docker-compose -f docker-compose-db-yml up -d

+  Then run

+       sh ./restore-db.sh

+  Take down the container

+      docker-compose -f docker-compose-db-yml down

+  Then restart everthing

+      docker-compose up -d

+  And your instance should be up and ready.